sdegutis/immaculatalibrary.com/site/data/books/morals-on-the-book-of-job.md

   - archiveId: moralsonbookofj03greg
     pdfFile: 'Morals on the Book of Job, Vol III, Part I.pdf'
   - archiveId: moralsonbookofj04greg
-    pdfFile: 'Morals on the Book of Job, Vol II.pd'
+    pdfFile: 'Morals on the Book of Job, Vol II.pdf'
 storeLinks: []
 ---